 Richard is a partner in WBD's Private Wealth department, specialising in disputes about trusts and inheritance.
 His clients are based all around the UK and internationally, and include high net worth individuals, professional trustees, financial institutions, and insurers.

 His cases invariably involve high value trusts and estates, complex asset holding structures, real estate assets, and assets held across multiple jurisdictions.
 As well as acting in litigation in the UK courts, Richard has been involved in trust litigation in the courts of Jersey, Guernsey and the Isle of Man.

 Richard's expertise covers the full gamut of scenarios that arise when trusts and estates become contentious, from will validity disputes and claims under the Inheritance (Provision for Family and Dependants) Act 1975, to complex disputes involving proprietary estoppel allegations, the removal of trustees and allegations of breach of trust.
 His cases include professional negligence claims, contract disputes and tax litigation for private clients and organisations involved in the private client sector.

 As well as dispute resolution work, Richard is also regularly called upon to advise professional trustees and banks on the scope of their powers and duties when acting as trustee or executor of an estate.

-Richard is one of only a handful of full members of the Association of Contentious Trust and Probate Lawyers (ACTAPS) in the North of England.
-He is an affiliate member of STEP, working towards full STEP membership in 2018.
+Richard is one of only a handful of full members of the Association of Contentious Trust and Probate Lawyers (ACTAPS) in the North.
+He is an Affiliate member of STEP.

 - Advising the trust corporation of a major national bank on a range of contentious trust issues relating to the book of trusteeships they hold.
 The issues are often complex and can involve cross border issues, such as assets held in multiple jurisdictions and beneficiaries based abroad